Buy anything from 5,000+ international stores. One checkout price. No surprise fees. Join 2M+ shoppers on Desertcart.

-The Nooelec NESDR Smart HF Bundle is a premium software defined radio set covering 100kHz to 1.7GHz, featuring the Ham It Up v1.3 upconverter for enhanced HF reception.
-This all-in-one kit includes 3 antennas, a balun for impedance matching, and multiple adapters, designed for serious hobbyists and professionals.
-Manufactured in North America, it offers a 2-year warranty and round-the-clock technical support.
-Available exclusively as a limited-time bundle, it’s the ultimate gateway to exploring HF, UHF, and VHF bands with precision and reliability.
+The Nooelec NESDR Smart HF Bundle is a premium software defined radio kit covering 100kHz to 1.7GHz frequencies, featuring the Ham It Up v1.3 upconverter housed in a sleek aluminum enclosure.
+This all-in-one set includes multiple antennas, a balun for impedance matching, and essential adapters, making it ideal for serious SDR enthusiasts and professionals.
+Manufactured in North America, it offers robust build quality, a 2-year warranty, and round-the-clock technical support, perfect for those ready to dive deep into HF/UHF/VHF radio exploration.

 | ASIN | B0747PX3NZ |